A version of this story was originally published on October 2, 2020. It has been updated.

-Breastfeeding is beautiful, but it can be tough!
-Clogged ducts, low milk supply, mastitis and latching difficulties can all make the journey of a breastfeeding mother a challenging one.
+Breastfeeding is beautiful, but it can be tough, too.
+Clogged ducts, low milk supply, mastitis and latching difficulties can all make the journey of a breastfeeding mother a hugely challenging one.
 Nursing a baby is such a monumental, long-term experience and nursing moms need all the support they can find.
-Unfortunately, according to our 2021 State of Motherhood survey, 51% of mothers would like more acceptance and reassurance-based support overall.
+And that support is greatly needed—according to our 2022 State of Motherhood survey, 39% of respondents say more support would improve their positive feelings around motherhood.

 Breastfeeding support and education for Black mothers is vital in order to improve outcomes for Black mothers who choose to nurse, and to improve breastfeeding and health statistics in the community.